Time Zones in Turkey

 does Turkey use daylight saving time?

-what is the time difference between Turkey and UTC?
+what is the time difference between Turkey and UTC

-what currency does Turkey use?
+what currency does Turkey use

-what is the dialing code for Turkey?
+what is the dialing code for Turkey

-what time zone is used in Istanbul and Ankara?
+what time zone does Istanbul use?